Nexedi/jio/docs/metadata.rst

 objects of interest -- "resources" such as MP3 files, library books, or satellite images -- in the form of "resource descriptions".
 As a tradition, resource description dates back to the earliest archives and library catalogs.
-During the Web revolution of the mid-1990s, `Dublic Core <http://dublincore.org/metadata-basics/>`_ has emerged as one of the prominent metadata standards.
+During the Web revolution of the mid-1990s, `Dublin Core <http://dublincore.org/metadata-basics/>`_ has emerged as one of the prominent metadata standards.

 Why use metadata?